named-data/YaNFD/dv/spec.md

 ## 4. Protocol Operation

-### A. RIB State
+### RIB State

 Each router maintains a list of RIB entries as the RIB state.
 Each RIB entry contains the following fields:

 1. `Destination`: name of the destination router.
-1. `Cost (Interface)`: cost to reach destination through this interface (one for each interface).
+1. `Cost`: cost to reach destination through this interface (one for each interface).

-### B. Advertisement Computation
+### Advertisement Computation

 A new advertisement is computed by the router whenever the RIB changes.

-1. `Links` in the advertisement are populated with the router's interfaces.
-1. `AdvEntries` are added to the advertisement based on the RIB state.

 One `AdvEntry` is generated for each RIB entry and contains the following fields:

 1. `Destination`: name of the destination router.
-1. `Interface`: Interface identifier for reaching the destination with lowest cost.
+1. `NextHop`: name of the router for reaching the destination with lowest cost.
-1. `Cost`: Cost associated with the next-hop interface.
+1. `Cost`: Cost associated with the *best* next-hop interface.
 1. `OtherCost`: Cost associated with the *second-best* next-hop interface.

 Notes:

-1. If multiple next hops have the same cost, the router chooses the next hop with the lexicographically lowest name.
+1. If multiple next hops have the same cost, the router MUST break ties consistently.
+Implementations MAY choose the next hop with the lexicographically lowest name.
 1. If the advertisement changes, the router increments the sequence number for the *Advertisement Sync* group.
-1. (TODO) The sequence number is incremented periodically every 10 seconds.
-1. (TODO) Neighbor is considered dead if no update is received for 3 periods.
+1. Neighbor is considered dead if no update is received for the `RouterDeadInterval` period.

+### Advertisement Sync

+ndn-dv uses a local variant of SVS v2 for advertisement synchronization

+1. Each router maintains a local sequence number that is incremented when the advertisement changes.
+1. Sync Interests are encoded identical to SVS, but the state vector ONLY contains the router's own sequence number.
+1. Sync Interests are propagated only one hop, using `localhop` and a `HopLimit` of 2.
+1. On receiving a Sync Interest, the router updates the sequence number for the sending neighbor.
+1. However, the outgoing state vector does not change, and always only contains the router itself.
+1. The incoming face of a advertisement Sync Interest is used to set up data routes to neighbors.

-### C. Update Processing
+### Update Processing

 On receiving a new advertisement from a neighbor, the router processes the advertisement as follows: